amythompson9/WebDevBootcampC9/MoreExpress/readme.md

 * Show examples of control flow in EJS templates
 * Write if statements in an EJS file
 * Write Loops in an EJS file
+*

+#Styles and Partials
+* Show how to Properly include public assets
+* Properly configure our app to use EJS
+* Use partials to dry up our code!